Robert Peel (historian): Career

 After several years teaching at Harvard, Peel taught English and philosophy at Principia College, a Christian Science college in Elsah, Illinois, returning to Harvard in 1940 for his master's, then resuming his teaching at Principia.
 During World War II, he served in the South Pacific as a counter-intelligence officer for the US Army.
-In 1945, according to Hunter, he joined the staff of General Douglas MacArthur, who oversaw the occupation of Japan after the war; Peel taught Shigeko Higashikuni (Princess Teru), daughter of Emperor Hirohito, and her husband, Prince Morihiro Higashikuni.
+In 1945, he joined the staff of General Douglas MacArthur, who oversaw the occupation of Japan after the war; Peel taught Shigeko Higashikuni (Princess Teru), daughter of Emperor Hirohito, and her husband, Prince Morihiro Higashikuni.

-After the war, Peel joined the Christian Science Monitor, a newspaper owned by the Christian Science church, writing editorials and book reviews, then in 1953 left the Monitor to work for The First Church of Christ, Scientist, the church's administration in Boston, where he became an advisor to the church's Committee on Publication.
+After the war, Peel joined The Christian Science Monitor, a newspaper owned by the Christian Science church, writing editorials and book reviews, then in 1953 left the Monitor to work for The First Church of Christ, Scientist, the church's administration in Boston, where he became an advisor to the church's Committee on Publication.
 That year, he recorded a radio talk about Christian Science, "Moving Mountains", for the BBC Third Programme.
 First published in the Christian Science Monitor, it also appeared in the BBC magazine The Listener.
 In the article, he argued for the Christian Science view of humanity as "spiritual rather than material, incapable of corruption and error, no more subject to annihilation than his Maker".

 His first book, Christian Science: Its Encounter with American Culture, was published in 1958.
 Theologian Cornelius J. Dyck described Peel's approach as "partisan but gentle, the intention is apologetic but without either alienating the reader or making a wild-eyed convert out of him".
 The book examines the broader cultural context of Eddy, especially in comparison to Amos Bronson Alcott, who Peel believed was somewhat of an anomaly in the post-Civil War period.
-Peel also exaimines the role of Science and Health in Christian Science theology.
+Peel also exaimines the role of Science and Health with Key to the Scriptures in Christian Science theology.
 His extensive research into the life of Mary Baker Eddy, founder of the Christian Science church, culminated in his biographical trilogy, Mary Baker Eddy: The Years of Discovery (1966), Mary Baker Eddy: The Years of Trial (1971), and Mary Baker Eddy: The Years of Authority (1977), first published by Holt, Rinehart and Winston, then by the Christian Science Publishing Society.
 Peel was a Christian Scientist all his adult life, although he was said to have become estranged from the church in later years.